Executive Search · F&A · Financial Services · Trading & Energy · DFW & National

 The brief matters as much as the search

 A CFO's time is limited.
-The best thing I can do in a Controller search isn't just find strong candidates — it's make the evaluation process efficient.
 Every candidate I submit comes with a detailed write-up covering technical background, leadership profile, compensation expectations, and a plain-English recommendation.
 By the time you're on the phone with a finalist, you already know why they're worth your hour.

 Hiring a Controller or upgrading your accounting leadership?
 Let's talk.